HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — no pharmacokinetic data was included in the available papers
+Unknown from provided studies — no pharmacokinetic data reported in the available papers

 Red Flags to Watch For

-• Very high doses used in studies (300 mg/kg body weight) — far above what most supplements provide, making label doses potentially ineffective
+• Very high doses used in some studies (300 mg/kg body weight) — far above typical supplement serving sizes

-• People taking thyroid medications or MAO inhibitors should consult a doctor before use — tyrosine is a precursor to thyroid hormones and catecholamines
+• People with thyroid conditions or taking thyroid medications should consult a doctor before use

 Products Containing L-Tyrosine